-Tired of the weak, boring sound produced by your car’s stereo system?
+Tired of the weak, boring sound produced by your car stereo system?
 You can add subwoofers, or maybe it’s time to do an upgrade and install an amplifier to give your car listening experience that much-needed boost.
-Now, you’re probably thinking that enhancing your car’s audio is expensive.
+Now, you’re probably thinking that enhancing a car audio system is expensive.
 The truth is it doesn’t have to be.
 All you need is a 5-channel amplifier to improve the volume and depth, so you can hear your music like how it’s supposed to sound.

 When you start looking for the best 5 channel amp, you’ll realize that there’s a massive amount of options available in the market.
 It might become exhausting to find the best amplifier for car, especially if you’re not that familiar with the technicalities.
 To make things easier, we’ve compiled the best 5 channel amplifiers that will take your car sound to the next level.

 In a nutshell, a 5 channel amplifier is used to amplify the front speakers, rear speakers, and the subwoofer in your car.
 Typically, a 5-channel amp has four Class A/B channels for your in-car speakers, and one Class D channel for your subwoofer.
 All these five channels are in the same chassis, so you don’t have to buy separate amps for your sound system.
 Usually, you would need two amplifiers for the front and rear speakers, but that just takes up too much space.
 A 5-channel amp solves that problem by having everything housed in one piece.
 That makes it a popular choice among those who either have limited space in their car or those who want that stealth installation.
 After all, high-quality sound doesn’t need to come with a bulky-looking setup.

 Moving forward, here are the best 5 channel amplifiers in the market today:

 Best 5 Channel Amplifiers For Your Car – Buying Guide and Reviews 2020

 1 – Rockville dB55 Amplifier